By Charles Sercombe

 The column was specifically about the demise of the Hamtramck Pub, which was once part of the triangle of rock venues Hamtramck boasted of at that time.

 The former Hamtramck Pub, at 2048 Caniff, burned down in 2011.

-I was playing in a band during those days, and we played there at least once a month.
+I was playing in a band during those days — in the 1980s — and we played there at least once a month.
 But the most memorable night was one where I wasn’t actually there.

 Here’s what I wrote about: